FAMILIARISATION PROGRAMME FOR INDEPENDENT DIRECTORS

 IV.
 Assessing Performance of Board and Committees

 The Committee shall evaluate performance of each director and report annually to the Board on the results of the assessment process.
 The performance evaluation of Independent directors shall be done by the entire Board of Directors.
 The Independent directors in their meeting shall review the performance of non-independent directors and the Board as a whole.
 While assessing the performance, the Board or the Committee shall take into account attendance of directors in the Board and Committee meetings, performance of the business, accomplishment of long-term strategic objectives & their participation, role & functioning of various committees, compliance and other matter as they may think fit.
-The purpose of the assessment is to increase the effectiveness of the Board.
+The purpose of the assessment is to increase the effectiveness of the Board. - Selection and nomination of Senior Management including KMP

 Criteria for selection of directors shall also apply for selection of executives in the Senior Management excepting those which are not applicable for KMP.
 Where appointment or performance of any KMP requires specific qualification or degree, the person should also possess the same.
 Keeping self-up-to-date for performing duties, on issues and emerging trends is an important part of responsibilities.
 KMP must take reasonable steps to remain current in professional development, corporate governance and discharging duties & responsibilities.

-The KMP shall meet the conditions prescribed under the Act and other Rules & Regulations as may be applicable.
+The KMP shall meet the conditions prescribed under the Act and other Rules & Regulations as may be applicable. - Compensation Structure

 I. Principles of Remuneration